hellonarrativ/api-docs/docs/tagpublisher.rst

 Link Rewriting
 -----

-This is a feature of our JavaScript that must best be enabled in your account settings.
+This is a feature of our JavaScript tag that must best be enabled in your account settings.
 Once enabled, the tag will automatically scan your article and convert any regular links to SmartLinks.

 Toggle Feature
 ^^^^^^^^^^^^^^^

 * To enable or disable link rewriting globally for your publisher account, contact us at `hello@narrativ.com`_

-* Once this feature is enabled on your publisher account, you can toggle on or off across your entire site by updating the Narrativ window object
+* Once this feature is enabled on your publisher account, you can toggle it on or off across your entire site by updating the Narrativ window object
   ::

     window.NRTV_EVENT_DATA.linkmate = true;

-* Once this feature is enabled on your publisher account, you can toggle on and off on a specific article by updating the Narrativ window object
+* Once this feature is enabled on your publisher account, you can toggle it on and off on a specific article by updating the Narrativ window object
   ::